codeaudit/SayKitSDK/www/tutorial/03-command-recognizers-part-1.md

 Commands that include parameters, such as the speech rate in the built-in "Set Speech Rate to X" command, can be accessed in the action method by including a `SAYCommand` argument in the method signature.

 A `SAYCommand` is a representation of a command issued by the user, and consists of an identifying `type` and a `parameters` dictionary.
 In this example, our `SAYSetSpeechRateCommandRecognizer` is preconfigured to respond to commands with the type `SAYStandardCommandSetSpeechRate`.
 We can expect to find the new speech rate stored in `parameters` with the key `SAYSetSpeechRateCommandRecognizerParameterSpeechRate`.
-Take a look at the [`SAYStandardCommandLibrary.h`](https://github.com/ConversantLabs/SayKitSDK/blob/master/SayKit.framework/Headers/SAYStandardCommandLibrary.h) header for a full list of standard command string constants.
+Take a look at _SAYStandardCommandLibrary.h_ for a full list of standard command string constants.

 ```swift
 override func viewDidLoad() {